 Main Beach is fronted by the Santa Cruz Beach Boardwalk, which tops the list of tourist attractions in Santa Cruz.
 This classic mile-long wooden boardwalk is lined with shops, carnival games, and an amusement park (California's oldest surviving one).

 Aside from sunbathing, Main Beach is a great place for outdoor recreation: bodyboarding, surfing, and beach volleyball.
 There is also the chance to see dolphins, otters, sea lions, and whales swimming just offshore.

 Main Beach has excellent facilities, including public restrooms and lifeguards on duty during the summertime.
 The boardwalk and the amusement park (and many tourism businesses) have limited operation from November through February.

-The Comfort Inn Beach/Boardwalk Area isn't a new property, but it's reasonably priced and the rooms have been renovated.
+The Comfort Inn Santa Cruz isn't a new property, but it's reasonably priced and the rooms have been renovated.
 This hotel is only a few minutes' walk to the beach and boardwalk.